Silkin Way: Path description

 Silkin Way is a designated cycle route and for most of the way uses old railway paths and canal beds and is mainly on flat and fairly smooth surfaces.
 There are a few steps but most are wide and easy to push bikes up and down.
 Cyclists are asked to use the alternative cycle route around the Telford Shopping Centre section.
-The highest part is as you approach the Holyhead Road just before Telford Central railway station and is an ideal place to divide Silkin Way into two parts if you are walking.
-With many places to stop and see on the path, Telford & Wrekin Council say it is like a book - "you can read it all at once or just dip into it from time to time, digesting at your leisure".
+The highest part is on the approach to Holyhead Road just before Telford Central railway station providing an opportunity for walkers to divide the Silkin Way into two parts.
+With many places to stop and see on the path, Telford & Wrekin Council describe it is like a book - "you can read it all at once or just dip into it from time to time, digesting at your leisure".

-Places of Interest
+Places of interest

-The Silkin Way passes through many areas showing the history of Telford and those of particular interest include;
+The Silkin Way passes through many areas showing the history of Telford and those of particular interest include: